 Since my decision to quit nearly all pharmaceutical drugs in 2007, the cost of my personal medical treatment for “AIDS” has dropped from nearly $100,000 per year for allopathic care to a few hundred dollars per month lately, mostly for nutritional and alternative care.
 When I still thought I was was able to afford it, I probably spent up to a thousand dollars per month for a much more intensive and thorough regimen of alternative protocols a couple of years ago that included things like acupuncture, neurofeedback and high-dose nutritional infusions (including intravenous vitamin C).

 These are just examples of the types of alternative healing I have had experience with.
-There is a whole world of healing that is working for many people who can afford them.
+There is a whole world of non-allopathic healing modalities that are working for many people who can afford them.
 Because these treatments are not cooked up in a pharmaceutical laboratory where they can be patented and promoted at criminally high prices, and because alternative healers do not have the resources to conduct clinical trials, these kinds of healing are denied coverage, and sometimes denied even when the patient is willing and able to pay.